 (1870 - 1876), Clark County

-Located 12 miles south of Ashland on the south side of the Cimarron River to protect the military supply routes.
+Located 12 miles south of Ashland on the south side of the Cimarron River to protect the military supply route between Fort Dodge (2) and Camp Supply, OK.
+Garrisoned by a dozen troopers.
 Also known as South Redoubt and Deep Hole.
 A general store and post office was located here from 1876 to 1887.
-Traces of the 50-foot square earthwork still remain on private property.
+Traces of the 50-foot square earthwork (originally about ten feet high) still remain on private property.

 Cimarron Springs Station